mykwillis/organiq-demo-tessel/README.md

-# Demonstrations of using the Organiq SDK on Tessel
+# Demos using Organiq on Tessel

-This project contains several demonstrations of using the Organiq SDK to write applications that interact with Tessel microcontrollers over the web.
+This project contains several demonstrations of using the [Organiq SDK] (https://github.com/organiq/organiq-sdk-js) to write applications that interact with Tessel microcontrollers over the web.

 Examples typically have the following directory structure: